Florinef Side Effects

 Note: This page contains information about the side effects of fludrocortisone.
-Some of the dosage forms listed on this page may not apply to the brand name Florinef.
+Some of the dosage forms included on this document may not apply to the brand name Florinef.

-Some side effects of Florinef may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for Florinef may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fludrocortisone: oral tablet

 Along with its needed effects, some unwanted effects may be caused by fludrocortisone (the active ingredient contained in Florinef).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking fludrocortisone:Less common or rare